Before we start, who is this for?

 Let’s be honest:

-That’s because your strengths, purpose, and goals don’t exist in isolation.
-They are connected, dynamic, and constantly influencing each other.
+Your Strengths, purpose, and goals don’t exist in silos.
+They are connected, dynamic, and constantly evolving.

 Where It Came From: The Real Origins of The Satori Attitude™

-- Growing up as the child of boat refugee parents, where strengths, resilience, and adaptability weren’t optional—they were survival tools.
+Growing up as the child of boat refugee parents

-In the corporate world, I saw smart, capable people constantly overlooked—not because they lacked potential, but because they lacked alignment.
+In the workplace, I saw smart people overlooked—not because they lacked talent, but because they lacked alignment.

-It’s not just a framework.
-It’s a philosophy.
+This isn’t just a framework.
+It’s a life philosophy.

 Why This Matters for Modern Leadership